 Jose Luis (Jeric) Aranez M.D.

 Colorectal cancer is the third leading cause of cancer death for both men and women in the United States.
-Screening colonoscopy has been shown to reduce incidence and mortality by way of identification and removal of precancerous polyps and detection of early-stage cancer respectively.
+Screening colonoscopy is the gold standard to reduce incidence of late-stage cancer diagnosis by removing precancerous polyps.

 Despite this, we estimate that only 66% of our population are participating in a screening program.
 More recently, we have noted an increasing trend in new cases in adults younger than 50 and this has led to a new recommendation from the U.S. Preventive Services Task Force (USPSTF) to advocate for screening average risk adults at the age of 45.